sakinsarfraz/Projects/tsa-security-anomaly-detection.md

 # TSA Screening Risk Analysis & Incident Rate Assessment

 ## Project Overview
-Analysis of 2.7 million TSA checkpoint records from 2022 to identify security anomalies, assess airport-level risk patterns, and detect temporal threat indicators.
+Analysis of 2.7 million TSA checkpoint records from 2022 to assess airport-level risk patterns, incident rates, and temporal exposure trends.
 This project demonstrates data analytics skills applicable to security operations and threat intelligence.

 This analysis was completed as a final exam project for DATA 2100 (Introduction